yzbouc/UVEB/README.md

 > ![Alt text2](/Pictures/8.png)
 >
 ## Update
-- **2024.07.07:** The quality score information of the videos has been released.
+- **2024.07.07:** The quality score information of the videos has been released.The score information for the train dataset was stored in meta_info_our_video_quality_score_GT.txt.
+The score information for the test dataset was stored in meta_info_our_video_quality_scoretest_GT.txt.
+- The format of each row of information is: video name, total frame rate, resolution, video quality score before enhancement, and video quality score after enhancement.
+For example : cv_30 241 (2064,3840,3) 45.93 54.73
 - **2024.07.03:** Download website for supplementary materials of the paper: https://openaccess.thecvf.com/content/CVPR2024/supplemental/Xie_UVEB_A_Large-scale_CVPR_2024_supplemental.pdf
 - Download website for the paper:  https://openaccess.thecvf.com/content/CVPR2024/papers/Xie_UVEB_A_Large-scale_Benchmark_and_Baseline_Towards_Real-World_Underwater_Video_CVPR_2024_paper.pdf
 - **2024.06.25:** Code Release.